thisgeektweets/kinesisos.github.io/instructions.md

 This section can be skipped if Kinesis OS will be used as a terminal-based operating system.

-> If you will be installing multiple desktop environments, **issue the following command just before the last desired desktop environment is installed.** Failure to do so might result in conflicts between display managers being used by the different desktop environments installed.
+> If multiple desktop environments will be installed, **issue the following command just before the last desired desktop environment is installed.** Failure to do so might result in conflicts between display managers used by the different desktop environments installed.

 {% highlight bash %}
 k_disable_dm